shadysaleh01/Online-Offline-Trackers/README.md

 - [Questions](#questions)

 ## Description
-###  Add functionality to our existing Budget Tracker application to allow for offline access and functionality.
-The user will be able to add expenses and deposits to their budget with or without a connection.
+### App will allow ueser to be able to track withdrawals and deposits with or without a data/internet connection SO the account balance is accurate when I they traveling.
+Giving users a fast and easy way to track their money.
+Allowing them to access that information anytime.
 When entering transactions offline, they should populate the total when brought back online.
+Having offline functionality is paramount to our applications success.

 ## Languages and Tools:
 <img align="left" alt="Visual Studio Code" width="26px" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/visual-studio-code/visual-studio-code.png" />